cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/vehicles/vehicle_parts.md

 An option array of tools that this vehiclepart will provide for crafting purposes, compare and contrast `crafting_pseudo_item` for furniture.
 Requires the vehiclepart to have the `CRAFTING` flag to function.

 Most legacy crafting vehiclepart flags have been removed and should be replaced with equivalent tools.
-The `WATER_PURIFIER`, `FAUCET` and the `WATER_FAUCET` flags, which provide specific functions on examine.
+The `WATER_PURIFIER`, `FAUCET` and the `WATER_FAUCET` flags, which provide specific functions on examine, have been retained.

 ```json
 "integrated_tools": [ "pot", "pan", "hotplate" ],  // Replaces the `KITCHEN` flag